tomayac/how-fugu-is-the-web/README.md

 The extension monitors the requests a page makes via the [`chrome.webRequest.onBeforeRequest.addListener()`](https://developer.chrome.com/docs/extensions/reference/webRequest/#event-onBeforeRequest)
 API.
-Each response body, grouped by JavaScript response bodies and Web App Manifest response bodies, is then run through a set of regular expressions like `/navigator\.hid\.requestDevice\s*\(/g` to determine if the code hints at a Project Fugu&nbsp;🐡 API potentially being used.
+Each response body, grouped by main frame, JavaScript, and Web App Manifest response bodies, is then run through a set of regular expressions like `/navigator\.hid\.requestDevice\s*\(/g` to determine if the code hints at a Project Fugu&nbsp;🐡 API potentially being used.